b1wilks/b1wilks/README.md

 Tools: Jupyter Notebooks, Git

 ## Hobbies
 I love listening to music!
-I listen to a wide range of genres, but right now my favorite artists are a British R&B group called Flo!
+I listen to a wide range of genres, but right now my favorite artists are a British R&B girlgroup called Flo!
 I also enjoy reading, playing video games, and hanging out with friends!

 ## 📫 How to reach me:
 The link to my LinkedIn is https://www.linkedin.com/in/brianna-wilkins  .
 Let's connect!